Skip to main content

 His first novel, Exposé, was a great success across the board, with fans of satirical thrillers, Doctor Who, and queer fiction among his followers.
 Paul continues to write as a freelance journalist with articles published in The Guardian.
 Now back with the much anticipated sequel, Exposed, Paul gave a expert Q&A about journalism and self-publishing to our audience at the library.

-Talk held on Monday 14 March 1 to 2pm at the Kent History and Library Centre, Maidstone
+Talk held on Monday 14 March 2022 at the Kent History and Library Centre, Maidstone

 Screen Archive South East, in association with Kent Archives, collects, preserves and shares moving images made in Kent.